borgod/CS777-termpaper/README.md

 At the end, it will show the results as a table, and save the results for posterior use to create a table and plots

 The file "CS777-display_results-GodoyZhang.py" runs a snipped that will:

 -. load the results previously saved
 -. make a table from the results
--. make 2 plots with the results, showing accuracy and  runtime (seconds)
+-. make 1 figure with 2 subplots with the results, showing accuracy (1st plot) and  runtime (seconds) (2nd plot)

 Example of running the code
 ===========================

-Here, we show the main code line where the user can add the name of the database to be used:
+Here, we show the main code line where you (the user) can add the name of the database to be used:

 df = spark.read.csv("20newsgroups_full.csv", header=True, inferSchema=True)
 #df = spark.read.csv("gs://hw05-bg-5/20newsgroups_full.csv", header=True, inferSchema=True)

-If the user works on the cloud, it can load the file from one of the pre-defined buckets.
+If you work on the cloud, you can load the file from a pre-defined bucket.
 The example is set up to be run on a local machine, but the user can easily change where to place the working database

 For the 20newsgroup dataset, this file will give the following results in a table: